yuelin-zhong/yuelin-zhong.github.io/content/authors/yuelin-zhong/_index.md

 superuser: true

 # Role/position/tagline
-role: Immunology PhD Student at Tufts University
+role: Immunology PhD Candidate at Tufts University

 # Organizations/Affiliations to show in About widget
 organizations: